SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 different reference based trials were performed (self-split (referencing the OptiClust-ed reference subset), referencing GG, SILVA, & RDP).**

-We edited the caption to make the workflow more clear.
+We edited the caption to make the workflow more clear (L464-469).